Pegasus ArtWorks

-Pegasus ArtWorks is the statewide arts program for the Boys & Girls Clubs of Delaware, part of the nationwide movement of the Boys & Girls Clubs of America.
+Pegasus ArtWorks is the statewide arts program for the Boys & Girls Clubs of Delaware and part of the nationwide movement of the Boys & Girls Clubs of America.

-Created in 2002 to create broad-based access to high-yield arts programs, Pegasus ArtWorks provides direct access for at risk youth to high quality arts programs.
-The classes are taught through structured artist-in-residence programming, including fine and performing arts and art/craft (such as quilting).
+Created in 2002 to create broad-based access to high-yield arts programs, Pegasus ArtWorks provides direct access for at-risk youth to high-quality arts programs.
+The classes are taught through structured artist-in-residence programming, including fine and performing arts and art/crafts (such as quilting).
 Classes utilize the arts to teach literary proficiency, reading, mathematical, scientific, and cultural understanding in a contextualized manner.
-The arts are also utilized to teach leadership, teamwork, build self-confidence and expose youth to critical thinking skills.
+The arts are also utilized to teach leadership and teamwork, build self-confidence, and expose youth to critical thinking skills.